vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 ## Procedure

-1.Start the Installer.
+Start the Installer.
 On the machine on which you downloaded and installed the Tanzu CLI, run the `tanzu management-cluster create` command with the `--ui` option:

    ```
    tanzu management-cluster create --ui